Michele is a member of the Bar of the Lawyers of Florence.

 He holds a Master of Laws (LL.M., with honors) in American law and International legal Practice from Loyola Law School (Los Angeles, USA).

-His practice covers both the daily legal support provided to individuals and families and in-house activity for international companies based in the European Union, US, Middle East, Russia and Asia, operating in different fields.
-These fields include luxury, fashion, software house, real estate investment groups, and road infrastructure.
+His practice covers both the daily legal support provided to individuals and families and in-house activity for international companies based in the European Union, US, the Middle East, Russia, and Asia, operating in different fields.
+These fields include luxury, fashion, software houses, real estate investment groups, and road infrastructure.

 In 2016 he was ranked as TOP 1000 World Trademark Professionals (2016 ed.), by WTR 1000, the standalone research directory published by the UK magazine World Trademark Review.

-He has extensive training in the areas of civil litigation, representing companies and individuals in civil law, commercial issues (real estate transactions, bankruptcy proceedings, insolvency, torts, breach of contracts) and in criminal trials, mainly representing the victims of crimes.
+Michele has received extensive training in civil litigation, where he represents both individuals and companies in areas such as civil law, commercial issues (such as real estate transactions, bankruptcy proceedings, insolvency, torts, and breach of contracts), and criminal trials, primarily as a representative of crime victims.

-For several years he has been teaching a course in International Business Law at the European School of Economics, where he also created and organized the international conference and congress.
+He has been teaching an International Business Law course at the European School of Economics for many years and has also established and organized an international conference and congress there.

-He collaborates on several projects with The Chamber of Commerce of Florence and the Florence International Mediation Chamber of the Chamber of Commerce.
+Michele also collaborates on various projects with The Chamber of Commerce of Florence and the Florence International Mediation Chamber of the Chamber of Commerce (FIDRA).

 Since 2011, he has been a legal columnist with The Florentine, the bespoke international magazine of the expats community of Florence.